FACIALLY LAWFUL SINCE 1998

 Id. at *4.

-In Judge Matz' case it was not minutes, not hours or even days, no inquiry, resulting in an admission of a technical "error."
+In Judge Matz' case it was minutes, not hours or even days, resulting in an admission of a technical "error."
 Harmless, no doubt.

-The only problem with that story is how such a brilliant, Harvard graduated Federal District judge of the most complex cases could make such a flagrant and simple "error" as the fundamental right to the assistance of counsel.
+The only problem with that story is how such a brilliant Harvard graduate, elite unit, judge could make such a flagrant "error" as the fundamental right to the assistance of counsel.

-My subpoena remains outstanding on Gary.
-So I told him to keep his dogs at bay, again.
-The Marshals were ordered not to assist, to compel my witness, so I guess I have to place another reward.
-Since they are busy watching me watching them watching me watching them.
+My subpoena remains outstanding.
+The Marshals won't assist, to compel my witness, so I guess I have to place another reward.